red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

 Regular Expressions
 ----------------------------------------

-Furthermore, Colang also supports Python regular expressions for event parameter matching, using the Colang function ``regex()``.
+Colang also supports Python regular expressions for event parameter matching using the Colang function ``regex()``.
 If used as a parameter value in a match statement it will check if the received event parameter contains at least one match with the defined pattern, like in Python's `re.search(pattern, parameter_value)`:

 .. code-block:: colang
     :caption: events/regular_expression_parameters/main.co